-But now we circle back to the question of greatness and we recall that while Sarron and Ross represented formidable opponents, the former was a solid underdog and the latter was well past his best days.
+But now we circle back to the question of greatness and we recall that while Sarron and Ross represented formidable opponents, the former was a solid underdog and the latter was past his best days.
 Ambers was a different story.
 Young, game and in his prime, the champion had more than proven his mettle with wins over Tony Canzoneri, Jimmy Vaughn, Baby Arizmendi and Pedro Montanez.
 Bottom line: Ambers was great and he was going to do all he could to test the greatness of Armstrong.
-That he did and thus the first Armstrong vs Ambers clash was a 15 round classic, one of the truly great battles in ring history.
+That he did and thus the first Armstrong vs Ambers clash was a fifteen round classic, one of the truly great battles in ring history.

 The final decision was close but primarily because Cavanagh had taken three rounds from Armstrong for low blows.
 But you couldn’t tell that to most in the New York crowd that night.
 When the verdict was announced the rafters of the Garden shook from the roar of an angry mob, the spectators booing the decision and showering the ring with garbage.
-The fans were inspired by the courage of Ambers and his heroic late-round rally and instead of applauding Armstrong, the new triple crown king, for his astonishing achievement, they decried what they regarded as an unjust outcome.
+The fans were inspired by the courage of Ambers and his heroic late-round rally and instead of applauding the new triple crown king for his astonishing achievement, they decried what they regarded as an unjust outcome.

-But if in fact Henry Armstrong clearly deserved the victory, it had still been a rough, punishing, action-packed battle and in his dressing room afterwards the new champion declared it to be his all-time roughest and toughest battle.
+But if in fact Henry Armstrong clearly deserved the victory, it had still been a rough, punishing, action-packed struggle and in his dressing room afterwards the new champion declared it to be his all-time roughest and toughest match.
 “I’m sick and I’m almost out of my head with pain,” he told reporters.
 And even years later, after his career had ended, the legendary champion asserted that his first battle with Ambers was his “toughest title fight.”